-BITS DESCRIPTION DEFAULT 31:0 Learn Discard This field is a count of MAC addresses not learned or overwritten and is cleared when read.
+BITS DESCRIPTION DEFAULT 31:0 Discard Id is a count of MAC addresses not learned or overwritten and is when read.
 RC 00000000h Note: This counter will stop at its maximum value of FFFF_FFFFh.
 Minimum rollover time at 100Mbps is approximately 481 hours.